 However, capacity building in and of itself doesn’t support communities in the long term.
 That is why, we link it with durable access to the international market to create the jobs to lift marginalised communities out of poverty.

-Thought our network, we provide over 7,000 hours of training per year to offer education and life-long learning; support women and marginalised communities socio-strengthening; and push organisational growth and trade development.
+Our network consists of xx communities and xx artisans, xx% of which are women, and – in 2022 alone – we onboarded xx new communities.
+Throught our constantly growing network of communities, we provide over 7,000 hours of training per year to offer education and life-long learning; support women and marginalised communities socio-strengthening; and push organisational growth and trade development.

 As part of the UN’s Ethical Fashion Initiative Designer Accelerator programme, we organise a full schedule of immersive workshops covering all aspects of production.